joegelay/Mod2Project_BarterBook/README.md

 ### Starting the Frontend and Backend

-To start the servers you will need to:\n
+To start the servers you will need to:<br />
     1.)
 Backend:
-- Go into the backend folder and run the following command: `rails s -p 4000`\n 2.)
+- Go into the backend folder and run the following command: `rails s -p 4000`<br />
+    2.)
 Frontend:
 - Go into the frontend folder and run the following command: `lite-server`